kezenator/adventofcode/README.md

 10. OK Not really fun.
 At this stage, I'm not 100% sure if this comms device CPU and CRT is going to be used again this year or not.
+11. Good puzzle.
+Didn't start at 3PM as I was having beers in the pool.
+That's a good excuse.
+A lot of parsing - which I always do too well to be quick.
+I recognised that the maths could be done modulus the LCM of the divide tests (which all looked small and prime) - but I got tricked up with part 1.
+I tried adding 3 into the LCM calculations - but then realized that the divide by three only happens when there's no overflow - so I only have to do the working MOD the LCM in part 2.
+Still took 15 minutes... when the winner only took 2 minutes to do this.